Expand description

 Implementing a custom type

-Let’s assume we have an input type we’ll call MyInput
+Let’s assume we have an input type we’ll call MyInput.
+MyInput is a sequence of MyItem type.

-The goal is to define nom parsers with this signature: MyInput -> IResult<MyInput, Output>
+The goal is to define nom parsers with this signature: MyInput -> IResult<MyInput, Output>.

 fn parser(i: MyInput) -> IResult<MyInput, Output> {